 - Mom Webs is where I refer people who are totally new to online business.
 I’ve been a customer – and am co-owner of Mom Webs and have been for years.
 They’re used to handling support from scared new online business owners.
 Highly recommend.

 - Host Gator is the other company I use.
-They’re solid and I’ve been a customer of their for years, too.
+They were solid and I’ve been a customer of their for years, too.
 I like that they’re a Green Hosting company.
+BUT – since they were conglomerated, their service has been lacking, so I’m looking for a replacement to recommend.

 You can’t go wrong with either choice.